Irere (collection): Ownership and celebrity wear

+Various items from Irere, especially the showpiece dresses, are owned by museums and celebrities.
 Only two copies of the beige oyster dress are known to exist.
 The Metropolitan Museum of Art (the Met) in New York City owns one, acquired in 2003.
 (Note: The catalogue produced for the original 2011 staging of Alexander McQueen: Savage Beauty says that all garments were lent by the Alexander McQueen archive unless otherwise noted.
 The oyster dress is not so noted, although The Met has owned their copy since 2003.)
 The Met also owns a copy of the shipwreck dress, acquired in 2014, and a pair of leather boots from Irere, acquired in 2008.
-The oyster and shipwreck dresses appeared in their exhibition Goddess: The Classical Mode (2003), and, with other clothing from Irere, in both stagings of the retrospective exhibition Alexander McQueen: Savage Beauty.
-Other items from Irere featured in Savage Beauty include a feathered headdress by Philip Treacy, jewellery by Shaun Leane, and a clip from Maybury's film.
-A selection of previously unpublished pencil sketches of designs for Irere were presented in Alexander McQueen, a book of essays published to accompany the second staging of Savage Beauty.

-The Los Angeles County Museum of Art owns several pieces from the collection, which appeared in the 2022 exhibition Lee Alexander McQueen: Mind, Mythos, Muse.
-Their archive includes a copy of the shipwreck dress and a variation of Look 24 from the show's middle phase.
-The exhibition displayed the shipwreck dress as an example of the kind of flowing, draped design McQueen had learned at Givenchy.
-Other items were displayed as examples of the collection's historicist bent: a leather top recalling a 16th-century doublet, a leather jacket resembling the slashed sleeves of the same period, and a denim ensemble with extensive lacing.
+The Los Angeles County Museum of Art (LACMA) owns several pieces from the collection, including a copy of the shipwreck dress and a variation of Look 24 from the show's middle phase.
 The National Gallery of Victoria (NGV) in Australia owns a black dress from the retail collection.

 Media personality Kim Kardashian owns the other known oyster dress, purchased from Los Angeles vintage boutique Lily et Cie.
-In 2020, she wore the oyster dress to an Academy Awards afterparty hosted by Vanity Fair.
+She wore it to a 2020 Academy Awards afterparty hosted by Vanity Fair.
 Fashion theorist Naomi Braithwaite argued that by acquiring archival fashion items such as the oyster dress, Kardashian was attempting to integrate the cultural history of those objects into her own celebrity narrative, thereby increasing her own cultural significance by association.

+Debra Messing wore the runway sample of the oyster dress to an awards show in 2002.
+Amal Clooney wore one of the red macaw printed dresses to the 2022 premiere of Ticket To Paradise; Emily Chan from Vogue deemed it one of her best archival fashion looks.
 Actress Maddie Ziegler wore a copy of the shipwreck dress for the red carpet of the 30th Screen Actors Guild Awards in February 2024, sourced from vintage fashion archive Shrimpton Couture.
+For the second act of her 2026 Eternal Sunshine Tour, Ariana Grande wore a custom pink Alexander McQueen fringed dress based on the shipwreck dress.
+Carlacia Grant wore a peach copy of the shipwreck dress to an event for her show Outer Banks in August 2026.